-I said that because God told me it is going to happen.
-I haven’t even met the girl, I dropped out of college and I don’t have a job.
-And God says, “You will get married within a year”.
+I said that because God told me I am going to get married.
+I haven’t met the girl, I had dropped out of college and I don’t even have a job yet.
+But God said, “You will get married within a year”.

 After my sister’s wedding in Feb 2006, I spent the next 3 – 4 months at home, waiting, seeking God and spending some time in design.
 Those months of waiting were tough.
 My parents were not too happy and I could feel the pressure building up.